cicaoo/cse15l-lab-reports/lab1.md

 你好世界
 [user@sahara ~/lecture1/messages]$
 ```
-- When the command “cat” is run with a path to the file zh-cn.txt, the working directory is /home/lecture1/messages.<br>
+- When the command “cat” was run with a path to the file zh-cn.txt, the working directory was /home/lecture1/messages.<br>
 - Running “cat” with a path to zh-cn.txt prints out the contents of zh-cn.txt which is “你好世界” (Hello World).
 - This output is not an error. <br>